Why this project?

 The partners in the project are four non-profit organizations working for the development of social entrepreneurship and strengthening cooperation in the Baltic Sea Region:

-1. Social innovation centre (SIC) – Łotwa
+1. Social innovation center (SIC) – Łotwa

 2.Social Entrepreneurs in Denmark (SED)- Dania